The comma in a CSS selector is just a separator that separates multiple selectors that have the same styles.

 div#firstred { color: red; }

-You are saying that you want th tags, td tags, paragraph tags with the class red and the div tag with the ID firstred all to have the style color: red;.
+With this syntax, you are saying that you want th tags, td tags, paragraph tags with the class red, and the div tag with the ID firstred all to have the style color red.

-Instead, you can combine all these styles into one style property, by separating the selectors with a comma:
+Instead of writing 4 separate CSS selectors and 4 rules, you can combine all these styles into one rule property by separating the individual selectors with a comma.
+Here is how that would be done:

 th, td, p.red, div#firstred { color: red; }